pantheon-systems/documentation/source/_docs/drupal-security-patches.md

 ---
 title: Drupal Security Patches
 description: How to manually patch Drupal 7 and 8 with security patches, ahead of the upstream updates.
+categories: [drupal]
 ---

-On March 28 2018 Drupal released a critical security patch for D7 and D8.
+On March 28 2018 Drupal released a [critical security patch](https://www.drupal.org/SA-CORE-2018-002){.external} for Drupal 7 and 8.
 Pantheon provided this patch into their upstream immediately, but that may not be accessible for users who:

  - use a [Custom Upstream](/docs/custom-upstream/) or [Public Distribution](/docs/start-state/#public-distributions) which hasn't been patched, or no upstream
  - encounter merge conflicts when applying upstream updates

 This doc describes how to manually patch your Drupal core.

-## Mannually Patch Core
+## Manually Patch Core

 The Drupal community documentation describes how to [apply patches](https://www.drupal.org/patch/apply){.external} using git.